 If you’re heading into your 40s and 50s, you can expect to notice gradual changes in your vision that are a perfectly normal part of the ageing process.
 Once we hit our 40s and beyond we’re also more at risk of developing some age-related eye conditions.
 That’s why keeping on top of your eye health with regular visits to your optometrist is so important.
+So what’s there to know about vision changes?

 What vision changes can I expect?